Spectate from the chicane at the Revival to see plenty of classic cars going sideways as they exit this infamous point of our Motor Circuit.

 Here you can take your entry-level test, the Novice Driver Training Course (ARDS Test), your first step to becoming a professional racing driver.

 Before booking your ARDS test, you must purchase a Motorsport UK Starter Pack.
-For more information, click here.
+To buy or for more information, click here.

 Goodwood Racing School, a member of the Association of Racing Drivers Schools, offers the Novice Driver Training Course (ARDS Test), required for those applying for their first race licence.
 To take the test, you must be 17 or older, confident in track driving, and knowledgeable of track rules.
 This course is designed to refine your skills and prepare you for a successful racing career, guided by expert instructors in a world-class environment.